suncoast-devs/handbook/lessons/js-intro/arrays.md

 arguments.

 The bracket syntax is called an "array literal" or "array initializer."
-It's shorter than other forms of array creation, and so is generally preferred.
+It's shorter than other forms of array creation and so is generally preferred.

-To create an array with non-zero length, but without any items, the following can be used.
+To create an array with non-zero length but without any items, the following can be used.
 Note we need to give the `array` variable a type since we have no initial values.

 ```typescript